8 Days

 This morning we explore Sigiriya and the famous ‘Lion Rock' fortress.
 Built over 1500 years ago, this beautiful citadel stands 200 meters high in the middle of verdant jungle and was an important stronghold of the 70 hectare fortified town.
 It can be viewed from miles around and is definitely one of Sri Lanka's most iconic and famous sites.
 You'll be able to view the world famous paintings of the Heavenly Maidens which stand in a sheltered pocket of the rock approached by a spiral stairway.

-From Sigiriya we take a bullock cart ride and short canoe trip to the village of Kayanwala.
+From Sigiriya we take a local hand tractor ride and short canoe trip to the village of Kayanwala.
 Here, at Kayanwala Village we take part in a cookery demonstration in a mud brick home of a local woman and enjoy a freshly prepared lunch of curry, dahl, spiced rice, pickle and more.
 En route to Kandy we stop off a spice garden in Matale, to see the different herbs and spices, which Sri Lanka is famous for.
 You will be introduced to different spices and shown how some of these spices are grown and processed.
 (B/L)

 This morning we take a sightseeing tour of Kandy - the last capital of the Sri Lankan kings.
 Our first stop will be the Temple of the Tooth Relic.
 Legend has it that one of Buddha's teeth was taken from him as he lay on his funeral pyre.
 It was then smuggled into Sri Lanka in 313AD.
 It now attracts daily pilgrims who come bearing lotus flowers and frangipani.
 After driving around Kandy Lake - built by the last Sinhala king, we visit the local bazaar and a gem museum, we then enjoy a Tuk Tuk ride up into the surrounding hills.